DCP Process Guides

 Need Development Advice?

 DCP offers pre-application meetings to advise and inform applicants of the City’s development review process as it relates to planning and zoning.
-Approval from the Zoning Department is the first step to obtaining a building permit in Pittsburgh.
+Approval from the Zoning & Development Review division is the first step to obtaining a building permit in Pittsburgh.

 If you've got a project in mind but don't know where to start, we can help you navigate the development review process successfully!